Mohammad Kibria: Early life and career

 Kibria graduated from the Government School of Art at the University of Calcutta in 1950.
-In 1951, he came to Dhaka where he started his career as an art teacher at the Nawabpur High School.
 Kibria moved to Dhaka in 1951 and started his career as a school teacher at Nawabpur High School.
 In 1954, prompted by his teacher and mentor Zainul Abedin, Kibria joined the then Government College of Arts and Crafts (now Faculty of Fine Arts, University of Dhaka) as a lecturer.
-In the early days of his career, however, Kibria's influence on art was shifted from the neo-Bengal School to the European masters including Pablo Picasso and Henri Matisse as well to the emerging style of art such as impressionism, post-impressionism and expressionism.
+In the early days of his career, however, Kibria's artistic focus shifted from the neo-Bengal School to the European masters including Pablo Picasso and Henri Matisse as well as to the emerging style of art such as impressionism, post-impressionism and expressionism.

 Kibria studied at the Tokyo University of the Arts from 1959 until 1962.
 He was exposed to the international museums where he got the chance to watch works of the modern masters and received training under world-famous contemporary abstractionists.